nicolabs/nicobot/Develop.md

 1. Running `setup.py` creates / updates the version inside the `version.py` file
 2. The scripts then load this module at runtime

-Since the `version.py` file is not saved into the project, `setup.py` must be run before the version can be queried.
+Since the `version.py` file is not saved into the project, `setup.py build` must be run before the version can be queried.
 In exchange :
 - it does not require _setuptools_ nor _git_ at runtime
 - it frees us from having the `.git` directory around at runtime ; this is especially useful to make the docker images smaller

+Tip : `python3 setup.py --version` will print the guessed version.